italiangrid/storm/release-notes/storm-gridhttps-server/3.0.0/index.md

 This release provides fixes for security vulnerabilities that were recently reported, and a few bug fixes.

+<span class="label label-info">Important</span> A security authentication token is now used
+to secure all communication among the storm-frontend and grihttps services and the backend.
+The token is configured using the `STORM_BE_XMLRPC_TOKEN` YAIM variable for the three services.
+More details in the [System administrator guide][storm-sysadmin-guide].

 ### Security vulnerabilities

 More information concerning the security vulnerabilities addressed by this release are going to be published when appropriate at [this URL](https://wiki.egi.eu/wiki/SVG:Advisory-SVG-2012-4598).